Generalised Scheme of Preferences (GSP)

 Main features of the reformed GSP:

-- Concentrating GSP preferences on countries most in need.
-A number of countries, which do not require GSP preferences to be competitive, will no longer benefit from the scheme as from 1 January 2014, including:
+- Concentrate GSP preferences on developing countries most in need.
+A number of countries, which do not require GSP preferences to be competitive on the EU markets, no longer benefit from the Scheme, namely:

-- Countries that already have preferential access to the EU which is at least as good as under GSP – for example, under a Free Trade Agreement or a special autonomous trade regime.
+- Countries that have another preferential access to the EU which is at least as good as under GSP – for example, under a Free Trade Agreement or a special autonomous trade regime.

-- Countries which have achieved a high or upper middle income per capita, according to World Bank classification.
+- Countries which have achieved a high or upper-middle income per capita during three consecutive years, according to the World Bank classification.

-- A number of overseas countries and territories, which have an alternative market access arrangement for developed markets.
+- A number of overseas countries and territories, which are either attached to the EU and so have an alternative EU market access arrangement or are linked to another developed country.

-- Reinforcing the incentives for the respect of core human and labour rights, environmental and good governance standards through the GSP+ arrangement.
+- Reinforce the trade incentives for the respect of core human and labour rights, environmental and good governance standards through the GSP+ arrangement.

-- Strengthen the effectiveness of the trade concessions for Least Developed Countries through the "Everything but Arms" scheme.
-Reducing GSP to fewer beneficiaries will reduce competitive pressure and make the preferences for LDCs more meaningful.
+- Strengthen the effectiveness of the trade concessions for least-developed countries through the "Everything But Arms" arrangement.
+Reducing GSP to fewer beneficiaries reduces competitive pressure and makes the preferences for LDCs more meaningful.

-- Increasing predictability, transparency and stability.
-With the exception of EBA, which has no expiry date, the new scheme will last 10 years, instead of three previously.
-This will make it easier and more interesting for EU importers to purchase from GSP beneficiary countries.
-In addition, procedures will become even more transparent, with clearer, better defined legal principles and objective criteria.
+- Increase predictability, transparency and stability of the GSP.
+With the exception of EBA, which has no expiry date, the new Scheme is to last 10 years, instead of 3 previously.
+This makes it easier and more interesting for EU importers to purchase from GSP beneficiary countries.
+In addition, procedures have become even more transparent, with clearer, better defined legal principles and objective criteria.

-More details in the factsheet The EU’s new Generalised Scheme of Preferences and Presentation Highlights of the EU’s new General Scheme of Preferences.
+More details on The EU’s new Generalised Scheme of Preferences (factsheets)

 More on Generalised Scheme of Preferences

-- Documents related to the new GSP regulation
+- Documents related to the reformed GSP Regulation